GoogleCloudPlatform/cloud-builders-community/pulumi/README.md

   entrypoint: /bin/sh
   args:
   - '-c'
-  # Login into pulumi.
-This will require the PULUMI_ACCESS_TOKEN environment variable.
-  # Here we are using a variable substitution ($_INSECURE_SUBSTITUTION_PULUMI_ACCESS_TOKEN_FOR_TESTING) to source its value.
-  # See the example section below for more info on encrypting sensitive values.
   - 'yarn install && pulumi login && pulumi stack select <stack_name> && pulumi preview'
   env: ["PULUMI_ACCESS_TOKEN=$_INSECURE_SUBSTITUTION_PULUMI_ACCESS_TOKEN_FOR_TESTING"]
 CTRL-D